 As I embarked on my first teacher training, I was confident my life would change in the direction I already loved: movement and people.
 I never thought it would propel me with such force into a world where every door seemed open.
-I look forward to the future this path will lead me to.

 Transformation generally happens when we allow change to happen; stepping outside of our comfort zone we begin to grow and learn about ourselves.
 It won’t happen overnight, but like our asana practice, it is exactly that - a practice in patience and self-discovery.